 - Importance – For each item, rate in order of importance from 1-10 (10 being most important).
 For example, for me, sport got a 3 and a second language was a 2.
 My kids are bilingual already and I find the way second languages are taught is a waste of time and energy.
 I would rather my children learn about culture instead of learning 20 words which they will forget two weeks later.
 Extracurricular activities are pretty important to me, so they got a 9.
 My kids get up in a flash every morning, excited for every day that has extracurricular activities in it.
 I know this is important for me.

-- Rating – Now look at the schools themselves.
+- Rating – Now look at the schools themselves, look at the rantings, try finding a school that is well ranked like the International Preschool Bangkok.
 Consider how each school matches up with the factors and your values.
 Give the school a rating of 1-10 in each area.
 It is important to compare between two or more schools so you can find out your own rating mechanism.
 Here is how it works: if you think a school is perfect in size, give it a 10.
 If you think the size is not to your liking, give it a lower rating.

 - Now multiply the importance with the rating.
 If you think the principal is 5 in importance, and the principal at the school you are looking at received a rating of 7 (it seems they are good but not excellent), you will have 35 points.